wiseman-timelord/Chat-VulkanLlama/README.md

 3) Download Models: Download the required GGML `*.bin` chat model files and place them in the `./models` folder.
 Note that the required `config.json` is already present in the `./models` folder.
 4) Launch the Application: Double-click `Launch Llama2Robot.bat` to start the program.
 * Optional - Window Resizing: Hold down Ctrl and scroll your mouse wheel to resize the window to your liking.
-* Optional - Arguments: Edit `Launch Llama2Robot.bat` to include or run Python with relevant arguments like, `--output` and '--tts".
+* Optional - Arguments: Edit `Launch Llama2Robot.bat` to include or run Python with relevant arguments like, `--logs` and '--tts".

 ### USAGE (linux untested):
 * For Linux (Untested):